California State Polytechnic University

 - 1.4.3 Resident Students

 - Any student living on campus in a residence hall or apartment.
 Parking permit assignment will be determined by housing assignment and is subject to change.
-Resident students may only park in their assigned resident parking area or lot.
+Student residents may only park in their assigned resident parking area or lot.

 - 1.4.4 Visitors

 - Persons who are not staff or matriculating students and who only visit the campus on an occasional basis.
 Visitors may purchase General permits or may be sponsored by a campus host.
-(See section 2).
-Federal, State (non-university) and county vehicles are not exempt from paying parking fees.
+(See Section 2).
+California Exempt ("E" plates) or federal government vehicles on campus for official business do not require a permit.

 - 1.4.5 Motorcycles

-- Any two-wheeled or three-wheeled motor vehicle as defined by these regulations and the California Vehicle Code.
+- Any two-wheeled or three-wheeled motor vehicle as defined by these regulations and the CVC.

 - 1.5 Disabled Parking